 Pound for pound, it’s the best cake around.
 A Southern classic and baker’s delicious go-to, the pound cake represents all the simple glories a cake can offer: a crispy crust, tender crumb, and rich, buttery flavor.
-We’re serving up our favorite recipes for the tube pan wonder, from a traditional Southern cream cheese dream to a modern black-and-white marbled stunner primed for a potluck.
+We’re serving up our favorite recipes for the tube pan wonder, from a traditional Southern cream cheese dream to a modern black-and-white marbled stunner primed for a potluck in our Best Pound Cakes.

 When you say “pound cake” to a Southerner, they usually think of something intensely rich, tall, and capped with a crackling crust of butter and sugar so good that people fight over it.
 In this cake by Ben Mims, the butter, flour, and egg match in proportion, but the sugar is almost double the weight, which ensures that crackling crust and gives the cake the requisite sweetness that Southern palates are known to love.
 Cream cheese not only adds extra fat (flavor!), but also moisture, stability, and some tang to balance all that sugar.